Information

 Utah College Application Week for Seniors

-This event will be held on October 14th & 15th in the Senior Language Arts class.
-You will be able to apply for all Utah public institutions for free and will have time during the class to apply to at least one college.
+This event will be held in October every year in the Senior Language Arts class.
+Students will be able to apply for all Utah public institutions for free and will have time during the class to apply to at least one college.
 You will also receive information for the next steps you need to take after applying.

 Go to Admit Utah to get started on applying to Utah public colleges/universities!